-2.4.3 Procedures for the approval of blocks to be harvested
+2.3.3 Procedures for the approval of blocks to be harvested

-Blocks are assigned based on the Company's Maximum Allowable Cut based on 100% preharvest inventory information (stock maps and data sheets), which is the lower volume figure of the Annual Allowable Cut (AAC) and the Inventoried Volume., for all blocks that the company proposes to harvest in the coming operational year along with the AOP.
+Blocks are assigned based on the Company's Maximum Allowable Cut based on 100% preharvest inventory information (stock maps and data sheets), which is the lower volume figure of the Annual Allowable Cut (AAC) and the Inventoried Volume for all blocks that the company proposes to harvest in the coming operational year along with the AOP.

-- 1. TSA and WCL holders shall submit 100% pre-harvest inventory information (stock maps and data sheets) for all blocks that are proposed to be harvested in the operational year along with the AOP on or before the 30th November of a given year; - 2.
-Reviewing plans without the accompanying maps is not possible; therefore, the review process for AOPs (and by extension FMPs) will not commence until AOP and FMP maps have been submitted - 3.
-The approval of the blocks will depend on the results of scrutiny in the office and a 2.5% verification exercise in the field by the Inventory Unit of the FRMD - 4.
-Once the 2.5% verification exercise is completed, a report is submitted to the ACF-Inventory who reviews the results before final approval is granted for the inventoried block. - 5.
-An approval letter to commence harvesting activities is prepared and sent to the company based on the recommendations of the ACF-inventory. - 6.
-If the results of the 2.5% verification show that the submitted pre-harvest inventory information does not meet the standards and requirements of the GFC pre-harvest procedures, the company is informed of its deficiencies and of the corrective measures that shall be put in place. - 7.
-Block approval letters are prepared after taking into consideration the Maximum Allowable Cut (MAC), which is the lower volume figure of the Annual Allowable Cut (AAC) and the Inventoried Volume. - 8.
+- 4. Large concession holders shall submit 100% pre-harvest inventory information (stock maps and data sheets) for all blocks that are proposed to be harvested in the operational year along with the AOP; - 5.
+The approval of the blocks will depend on the results of scrutiny in the office and a 2.5% verification exercise in the field by the FRIU - 6.
+Once the 2.5% verification exercise is completed, a report is submitted to the ACF-Inventory who reviews the results before final approval is granted for the inventoried block. - 7.
+An approval letter to commence harvesting activities is prepared and sent to the company based on the recommendations of the ACF-inventory. - 8.
+If the results of the 2.5% verification show that the submitted pre-harvest inventory information does not meet the standards and requirements of the GFC pre-harvest procedures, the company is informed of its deficiencies and of the corrective measures that shall be put in place. - 9.
+Block approval letters are prepared after taking into consideration the Maximum Allowable Cut (MAC), which is the lower volume figure of the Annual Allowable Cut (AAC) and the Inventoried Volume. - 10.
 All block approval letters are forwarded to the relevant officers within the GFC to effect monitoring and for filing/reference purposes.
-In addition to the letters, two copies of the inventory information are forwarded to FMD to effect monitoring within the approved blocks. - 9.
-Depending on the circumstances, companies may be approved roll-over blocks, re-entry blocks, or advance blocks to uphold production.
+In addition to the letters, two copies of the inventory information are forwarded to FMD to effect monitoring within the approved blocks. - 11.
+Depending on the circumstances, companies may be approved roll-over blocks, reentry blocks, or advance blocks to uphold production.